fleetboard-logistics/semantic-model/docs/articles/index.md

 ### Further information

-In the following some scenarios are described, which should help in working with conizi.
+In the following some scenarios are listed, which should help in working with conizi.

 * Working with a [consignment](consignment.md)
 * Working with a [tour](tour.md)
 * Working with [events](events.md)

+More examples can be found [here](xref:examples.index)